Immigrant investor programs: Controversy

 The sale of passports and "golden visas" has sparked controversy in several countries.
 Some of the criticisms include doubts about the economic benefits, as well as security concerns.
+A 2023 study found that citizenship-by-investment programs increase tax evasion.

-Golden visas have been criticized by members of the European Parliament for disfavouring the concept of citizenship and in 2014 the European Parliament approved a non-binding resolution that an EU passport should not have a "price tag."
+Golden visas have been criticized by members of the European Parliament for disfavouring the concept of citizenship and in 2014 the European Parliament approved a non-binding resolution that an EU passport should not have a "price tag".

-Many users of such programs are wealthy Chinese and Russian citizens seeking legal security and a better quality of life outside of their home country.
-Golden visas have been especially popular with Chinese nationals, over 100,000 of whom acquired them during the period from 2007 to 2016.
-The IMF estimated in 2015 that the vast majority of golden visas are issued to Chinese nationals.
-More than three-quarters of the applicants to Canada's former immigrant investor program were Chinese.

 Money laundering scandals involving banks in Malta and Latvia have made citizenship schemes more contentious by drawing attention to the lack of controls on Russian funds entering EU countries.

-Following the 2022 Russian invasion of Ukraine, the Biden Administration described golden passport programs as a loophole for wealthy Russians to get around sanctions.
+Following the 2022 Russian invasion of Ukraine, the Biden Administration in the US described golden passport programs as a loophole for wealthy Russians to get around sanctions.

+In 2023, the security problems caused the United Kingdom to withdraw visa-free travel from Dominica, Honduras, Namibia, Timor-Leste and Vanuatu, citing "clear and evident abuse of the scheme, including the granting of citizenship to individuals known to pose a risk to the UK".

+In 2023, the European Commission proposed revising the rules on visa-free travel from countries with golden passport programs.
+In 2024, the European Council agreed on a draft regulation that would update a mechanism to suspend visa-free access for "third countries", which include the operation of an investor citizenship scheme as a valid grounds for suspension of visa-free access.

+Reform

+East Caribbean Countries has proposed a draft in order to impose stricter rules on Citizenship by investment programme in June 2025.
+For the first time applicants must stay for at least 30 days in the first year out of five years in related countries after gaining citizenship, otherwise the citizenship would possibly be cancelled.
+Other new rules include new requirements on integration activities with the local society done by the applicants, and a quota system would also be introduced.